 On the 9th of May we harvested our Sencha for 2020 from our organic tea fields in Yubune Hakusan Shrine, Wazuka, Kyoto.
-Yubune is located in the northest region of Wazuka.
-The mountanious terrain makes the weather 3℃ cooler than in central Wazuka, which causes the harvested tea to possess a much sweeter taste.
+Yubune is located in the northeast region of Wazuka.
+The mountainous terrain makes the weather 3℃ cooler than in central Wazuka, which causes the harvested tea to possess a much sweeter taste.
 These fields are also organic and pesticide-free.

 Yubune is also a popular location for tea production as this area was formerly the main production site for competition-grade tea.
 The soil in the area is rich with nutrients, evident from the 500-year-old cedar trees that grace the borders of our tea fields.

 Okumidori is known to possess a well balanced taste of umami and bitterness.
-The natural sweetness of this variety is further emphasised by its deep jade green color when brewed.
-To create a unique flavour profile, these Okumidori tea trees were covered for 7 days.
+The natural sweetness of this variety is further emphasised by its deep jade green colour when brewed.
+To create a unique flavour profile, these okumidori tea trees were covered for 7 days.

 Feel the calmness of Wazuka with each sip.